FinOps X 2026 · June 8-11 · San Diego

 Objectives

-• Create cloud cost management best practices
+• Spread technology cost management best practices

-• Create benchmarks for teams to use
+• Create benchmarks for technology use

-• Create or inform cloud budgets and forecasts
+• Create or inform budgets and forecasts

 Challenges

-• Lack of access to needed data
+• Access to, and consistency of needed data

-• Distributed accountability
+• Distributed accountability for success

-• Building adoption at enterprise scale
+• Building cultural FinOps adoption at enterprise scale

 Key Metrics